 The Ecosystem Aquarium® method is characterized by the aquarium water flowing through a chamber with a layer of Miracle Mud® on the bottom, and Caulerpa sp. macro-algae is anchored in the mud.
 This chamber is illuminated 24 hours a day.
 The mud provides supplementation of trace elements as well providing a site for de-nitrification.
 The macro-algae oxygenates the water, stabilizes pH and can be harvested for nutrient export.
 Portions of the mud are replaced periodically to replenish trace elements.
 The mud is perhaps unfortunately named as the “miracle” aspect is often derided by proponents of other methods.
 Protein skimming is not considered necessary.

 The Algal Turf Filtration (ATF) method is characterized by the aquarium water flowing through a shallow chamber with various species of turf algae growing on grids.
 The water level over the algae is very shallow, and the flow is often achieved by dump buckets.
 The surging of water is reported to evenly illuminate the algae and provide better gas exchange.
 The algae are typically illuminated while the aquarium is dark (Reverse Daylight Photosynthesis or RDP) and oxygenates the water/stabilizes the pH at night.
 The algae are harvested regularly for nutrient export.
 Turf algae are reported to grow and assimilate nutrient at a faster rate than macro-algae due to the entire structure of turf algae being photosynthetic.
+Comfortable furniture, bedroom products, and a particular kind of deals on Bradlows Catalogue this week.
 Protein skimming and activated carbon may be necessary to remove algae products that may stain the water.

 The Vodka method is characterized by the controlled dosage of a carbon source (vodka or other) to stimulate the growth of bacteria to assimilate Nitrogen and Phosphate.
 The nutrient and bacteria are exported via protein skimming.
 Skimmer production can be extremely high and any mechanical media will clog more rapidly due to bio-film production.